Additive relations in irrational powers: Rational exponents

-The results of the last paragraph can be explained in terms of the Diophantine geometry of the surface $X_c \subseteq \P^3_\Q$ defined by (\ref{additive_energy_equation}).
-The surface $X_3$ is rational over $\Q$, and so there are many nontrivial rational points.
-In particular, they are Zariski dense in $X_3$.
-The surface $X_4$ is K3 and admits an elliptic fibration with generic fibre having Mordell--Weil rank one.
-The rational points of $X_4$ are again Zariski dense (even dense in the real topology) \cite{Swinnerton-Dyer_A4+B4=C4+D4_revisted}.
-Finally, the surfaces $X_c$ for $c \geq 5$ are of general type, and the conjecture that $X_c$ contains no nontrivial rational points can be regarded as a manifestation of the Bombieri--Lang conjecture, wherein the rational points of $X_c$ are not Zariski dense, in contrast to the cases $c \in \{3, 4\}$.
+We note that the expectation for the number of non-trivial solutions can be explained in terms of the geometry of the surface $X_c$ in $\P^3$ defined by the equation (\ref{energy_equation_rational_exponents}).
+The surface $X_3$ is rational, and so its rational points are Zariski dense.
+The surface $X_4$ is K3 and admits an elliptic fibration over $\Q$ with generic fibre having Mordell--Weil rank $1$.
+The rational points are Zariski dense, and even dense in the real topology, by a result of Swinnerton-Dyer \cite{Swinnerton-Dyer_A4+B4=C4+D4_revisted}.
+Finally, the surfaces $X_c$ for $c \geq 5$ are of general type, and the conjecture that (\ref{energy_equation_rational_exponents}) admits no non-trivial solution when $c \geq 5$ can be regarded as a refinement of the Bombieri--Lang conjecture, wherein the rational points of $X_c$ are not Zariski dense.